aaronbloomfield/ics/hws/hw-cryptocurrency.md

 completed.
 Pending transaction records are to be placed in the ledger, which we will appropriately call `ledger.txt`.
-One of the functionalities that you have to implement is the transfer of the transaction records in the ledger into a block in the block chain.
+One of the functionalities that you have to implement is the transfer of the transaction records in the ledger into a block in the block chain through mining.

-Each line will be of the the same form as the lines in the ledger (`S transferred x to D`).
+Each line will be of the the same form as the lines in the ledger (`S transferred x to D on w`).
 You are welcome to use present tense as well (transfers instead of transferred).
 You can have additional information after the required text, but it must all be on the same line.
 This is important -- each transaction record in the ledger must be exactly one line!